 iOS 15 has been out for a while now, and many users are still getting used to the new features, including Focus Mode.
 Focus Mode allows you to silence notifications from certain apps or people, so you can focus on what you're doing.
 However, some users have noticed that they're still getting iMessage notifications even when they have Focus Mode turned on.

 The reason for this is Focus Status.
 Focus Status is a feature that allows you to share your Focus status with your contacts.
 This means that when Focus Mode is turned on, your contacts will see a message letting them know you're unavailable.
 They can then choose to notify you anyway, or they can wait until you're out of Focus Mode.

 Before getting to Focus Status, if you aren’t familiar with the concept of Focus Mode, here’s a quick rundown for you.
 Focus Mode is an advancement of DND in iOS 15.
 With DND, things have always been too drastic.
 You can either silence all your notifications (with a few exceptions) by using DND or let them all get through by not using DND.

 Focus Mode changes that.
-With a combination of preset Focus Modes and the ability to create their own, users can have complete control over what notifications they want during a specific phase of a day.
-When you’re in work mode, for instance, only your work notifications will get through and everything else will simply have to wait.
-With slews of modes available at your disposal, you can choose to focus on the task at hand.
+With a combination of preset Focus Modes and the ability to create their own, users can have complete control over what notifications they want during a specific phase of the day.
+For instance, when you’re in work mode, only your work notifications will get through, and everything else will simply have to wait.
+With a slew of modes available at your disposal, you can choose to focus on the task at hand.

 Whether you are busy with work, driving, reading, want some personal time, practicing mindfulness, gaming, working on your fitness goals, or doing something else unique to you, you can have a Focus Mode for the same.
 And it even works on all your devices simultaneously if you want it to.

-To get acquainted with the mode completely like learning to set up and use various Focus Modes, head over here.
+To get acquainted with the mode completely, like learning to set up and use various Focus Modes, check out the link below: